echechulina/chechulina_e_ChattApp/README.md

 Do you love donuts so much that you are ready to talk about them every minute?
 Do you have a prop of your favorite donut flavors for all occasions?
 Are your family tired of hearing about donuts?
 Join our cozy Donut Lovers chat!

+You can try the live version of our [Donut Lovers Chat App](https://donut-lovers-chat-app.herokuapp.com/).

 ## Installation
 Download the repo and open in a code editor.
 Content will require a Live Server to view properly.